-A service dog helps a person with a disability lead a more independent life.
-According to the American with Disabilities Act (ADA), a “service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.”
+A service dog helps a person with a disability to lead a more independent life.
+According to the Americans with Disabilities Act (ADA), a service dog is “a dog that is individually trained to do work or perform tasks for a person with a disability.”

 Common Service Dog Breeds

 Service dogs can range from very small to very large.
 The dog must be the right size to comfortably and effectively perform the tasks needed.
 For example, a Papillon wouldn’t be an appropriate choice to pull a wheelchair, but they could make an excellent hearing dog.
 On the other hand, larger breeds like Great Danes, Saint Bernards, and Bernese Mountain Dogs have the height and strength necessary to provide mobility assistance.